 The Department of Physics

-15 research groups and several junior research groups perform cutting-edge research at the Department of Physics in different fields including: condensed matter, ultrafast phenomena and photonics, energies, quantum information, nanophysics, magnetism, soft matter and computational physics.
+15 research groups and several junior research groups perform cutting-edge research at the Department of Physics in different fields including: Computersimulation, Renewable Energies with Focus on Photovoltaics, Nanoscience, Novel Solid State Physics and Modern Materials, Optics, Photonics and Quantum information, Soft Condensed Matter, Statistical Physics.

 Apart from the Bachelor of Science and Master of Science, the study programmes offered in the Department of Physics also include the Bachelor of Education and Master of Education.
 As a small department, it is important to us that we know you personally and that we are always there for you.

-The study programme in physics was rated among the best in the areas “support offered by teaching staff” and “students and degrees” in the 2015/16 Center for Higher Education Development (CHE) ranking.
+The study programme in physics was rated among the best in the areas “Teacher support”, "Support in the study entry phase", “Study organisation” and "Laboratory internships" in the 2020/21 Center for Higher Education Development (CHE) ranking.